huggingface/tokenizers/README.md

 '😁'
 ```

-And training an new vocabulary is just as easy:
+And training a new vocabulary is just as easy:

 ```python
 # You can also train a BPE/Byte-levelBPE/WordPiece vocabulary on your own files